Mixtures Closest to a Given Measure: A Semidefinite Programming Approach: Theoretical guarantees

 Using $(2k)!\leq (2k)^{2k}$, we get

 Therefore, by linearity and positivity of $L_{\bphi}$,

-\end{proof} Lemma \ref{prop:multivariate-carleman} is crucial for our theoretical analysis and can also be shown to hold for other families of parametric densities, such as Binomial distributions, SOS-based densities, and others, thereby ensuring a broad applicability of the approach.
+\end{proof} Lemma \ref{prop:multivariate-carleman} is crucial for our theoretical analysis and can also be shown to hold for other families of parametric densities, such as Binomial distributions, SOS-based densities, and others, thereby ensuring a broad applicability of our framework.